 4. Add Two Factor Authentication

-Two-factor authentication technique requires users to log in by using a two-step authentication method.
+The two-factor authentication technique requires users to log in by using a two-step authentication method.
 The first one is the username and password, and the second step requires you to authenticate using a separate device or app.

 Most top online websites like Google, Facebook, Twitter, allow you to enable it for your accounts.
 You can also add the same functionality to your WordPress site.